Komonodrg-portfolio/MediaCreation/README.md

 Though pretty tech savy, my experience in <b>Media Creation</b> was in it's infancy.
 Leveraging the power of AI, I was able to get pretty current through curiosity and consistency.
 Knowing the importance of branding now-adays in a culture where attention spans are diminishing (a gift & a curse of technology in the ease it provides), sometimes it's just not about knowledgability, but visibility.<br>
 <br>
 While leveling up my experience in my IT professional interests, I felt the need not only to continue my learning journey but to concurrently show how to effectively market yourself.
-Given my [mission](https://github.com/Komonodrg-portfolio/Mission/tree/main) for this portfolio repo, I aim to show how went from intially crawling to running towards my career passions.
+Given my [mission](https://github.com/Komonodrg-portfolio/Mission/tree/main) for this portfolio repo, I aim to show how I went from intially crawling to running towards my career passions.
 I hope this repo serves as a great benefit to all in their pursuits.<br>
 <br>

 Colleages, Onward.